lawrennd/snippets/_information-game/includes/variable-activation-mechanism.md

 \notes{As each variable activates, the system enters a new phase — a locally adapted region of parameter space where the information geometry is governed by an updated basis of observables.
 These phases are separated by *activation thresholds* at the resolution scale $\varepsilon$, and each new phase introduces a change in the effective dimensionality of the system.}

 \notes{The entropy maximization process is inherently "quantized" by the resolution constraint, proceeding in discrete steps rather than continuous flow.
 Each activation represents a discrete jump in the system's information capacity, as new variables become resolvable at the threshold $\varepsilon$.
-This quantization is a feature of the resolution-constrained entropy formulation, reflecting the fact that derivatives approaching the resolution scale cannot drive dynamics until they exceed that threshold.}
+This quantization is a feature of the resolution-constrained entropy formulation, reflecting the fact that observable expectations approaching the resolution scale cannot be detected until they exceed that threshold.}

 \notes{We describe the system's evolution as a *piecewise geodesic flow*: within each phase, the system follows a smooth trajectory along the entropy gradient,
 $$